POW NFT — Technical Details

 bytes32 hash = keccak256(abi.encodePacked(address miner_address,bytes32 prev_hash, uint nonce));

-A POW NFT can be minted if a hash (cast to uint) is found below the difficulty
+A POW NFT can be minted if a hash (cast to uint) is found below the difficulty, which follows the following rule:

 difficulty = BASE_DIFFICULTY / (DIFFICULTY_RAMP**generation);